 Any language should be studied starting from the alphabet (алфавúт), and many of our readers asked us for such a lesson.
 Today we prepared it for you.
 Learn the Russian alphabet and pronunciation rules and see how hand-written Russian is different from the printed version of Russian you may already be familiar with.

 About the Russian language

 The Russian language belongs to the Indo-European family and is one of the four living members of the East Slavic languages.
 It’s closely related to the Belarusian and Ukrainian languages.

 Russian is an official language in Russia, Belarus, Kazakhstan, Kyrgyzstan and many other territories.
 In countries like Ukraine and Latvia, as well as in other countries on post-Soviet territories, it’s not official but also is widely spoken.

 Russian is the most geographically widespread language of Eurasia and the most widely spoken of the Slavic languages.
-Only in Russia, Ukraine and Belarus alone the number of Russian native speakers reaches 144 million.
+In Russia, Ukraine and Belarus alone the number of Russian native speakers reaches 144 million.

 On top of that, Russian is the second most widespread language on the Internet after English.

 The Russian alphabet uses Cyrillic symbols and consists of 33 letters: 10 vowels, 21 consonants and 2 letters which do not have a sound (instead, they just make the preceding letter sound harder or softer).

 Let’s learn Russian letters one by one: